Audio interfaces are a MUST if you want good sound quality!

 - Waldorf Edition 2 LE

 Of course, Focusrite also offers a software bundle of its own.
-When you buy Focusrite – where it’s a Focusrite Scarlett 2i2 or Clarett+, you can get the following:
+When you buy Focusrite – whether you get a Focusrite Scarlett 2i2 or Clarett+, you can get the following:

-- Hitmaker Expansion has content from Antares, Relab, XLN Audio, Brainworx, and Softube.
+- Hitmaker Expansion with content from Antares, Relab, XLN Audio, Brainworx, and Softube

 - The Focusrite Plug-In Collective